janbiedermann/opal-webpack-loader/readme.md

 ### Features
 - comes with a installer for rails and other frameworks
 - webpack based build process
-- very fast builds of opal code
+- very fast, asynchronous and parallel builds of opal code
-- builds are asynchronous and even parallel, depending on how webpack triggers builds
 - opal modules are packaged as es6 modules
 - other webpack features become available, like:
   - source maps
+  - multiple targets: web (for browsers), node (for server side rendering) and webworker (for Web Workers)
   - hot module reloading for opal ruby code and stylesheets and html views
   - tree shaking
   - code splitting
   - lazy loading
   - everything else webpack can do, like loading stylesheets, etc.

 ### Requirements
 - webpack 4.30